Rules

 § 1 DEFINITIONS

-Account – a free-of-charge Store function (service) regulated in the Regulations, through which the Service Recipient can create their individual account in the Store.
+Account – a free function of the Store (service) regulated in the Regulations, thanks to which the Service Recipient can create their individual account in the Store.

 Service Recipient – any entity creating an Account or interested in creating an Account.

-Privileged Service Recipient – a Service Recipient who is a Consumer or a natural person entering into a contract with the Service Provider directly related to their business activity, but not having a professional character for them.
+Privileged Service Recipient – a Service Recipient who is a Consumer or a natural person concluding a contract with the Service Provider directly related to their business activity, but not having a professional character for it.

 Store – the noszesztuke online store operated by the Service Provider at http://noszesztuke.com

-Service Provider – Entrepreneurs entered in the Central Register and Information on Economic Activity maintained by the minister competent for economy and maintaining the Central Register and Information on Economic Activity:
+Service Provider – Entrepreneurs entered in the Central Register and Information on Economic Activity maintained by the minister responsible for economy and maintaining the Central Register and Information on Economic Activity:

-1. Natalia Jakowska, Tax ID 8471628854, REGON no. 523819399, entrepreneur operating under the name noszesztuke Natalia Jakowska Adam Kościński Civil Partnership – civil partnership partner
+- Natalia Jakowska, NIP 8471628854, REGON no. 523819399, entrepreneur operating under the name noszesztuke Natalia Jakowska Adam Kościński Civil Partnership – partner of the civil partnership

-2. Adam Kościński, Tax ID 8471628854, REGON no. 523819399, entrepreneur operating under the name noszesztuke Natalia Jakowska Adam Kościński Civil Partnership – civil partnership partner
+- Adam Kościński, NIP 8471628854, REGON no. 523819399, entrepreneur operating under the name noszesztuke Natalia Jakowska Adam Kościński Civil Partnership – partner of the civil partnership

 § 2 CONTACT WITH THE SERVICE PROVIDER